Nikhil-Rao20/Three_of_Hearts/README.md

 ---

-# *Tech Stack:*
+# Tech Stack:

-### 1. *Programming Languages:*
+### 1. Programming Languages:

-- *Python:* Used for model development, data preprocessing, and integration with AI libraries and frameworks.
+- **Python:** Used for model development, data preprocessing, and integration with AI libraries and frameworks.

 ### 2. *Python Libraries Used and it's case scenarios:*

-- *Intel Extension for PyTorch (IPEX):* Optimizes PyTorch models for *Intel GPUs, leveraging **oneDNN* for faster training and inference through hardware acceleration and kernel optimizations.
+- **Intel Extension for PyTorch (IPEX):** Optimizes PyTorch models for Intel GPUs.
-- *Pytorch and Intel Optimized Pytorch:* Utilized for loading and running pre-trained models, with support for deep learning operations on Intel hardware.
+- **Pytorch and Intel Optimized Pytorch:** Utilized for loading and running pre-trained models, with support for deep learning operations on Intel hardware.
-- *Hugging Face:* For accessing pre-trained models, including those used for image segmentation, and fine-tuning them for specific tasks.
+- **Hugging Face:** For accessing pre-trained models, including those used for image segmentation, and fine-tuning them for specific tasks.
 We took the Intel DPT Large Model which is pretrained on ADE Dataset.
-- *IPEX:* Used for Optimized training and inference tasks, optimized for Intel architecture.
+- **IPEX:** Used for Optimized training and inference tasks, optimized for Intel architecture.
-- *OpenCV:* For image loading, preprocessing and resizing in the model pipeline, particularly for medical images and video data.
+- **OpenCV:** For image loading, preprocessing and resizing in the model pipeline, particularly for medical images and video data.
-- *Pandas:* For organizing and managing data, particularly the dataset with patient details and video paths.
+- **Pandas:** For organizing and managing data, particularly the dataset with patient details and video paths.
-- *NumPy:* For handling numerical data and performing mathematical operations.
+- **NumPy:** For handling numerical data and performing mathematical operations.
-- *Sci-Py:* Used for advanced signal processing operations.
+- **Sci-Py:** Used for advanced signal processing operations.
-- *Matplotlib:* Used for visualizing segmentation results, including masks and other outputs from model inference.
+- **Matplotlib:** Used for visualizing segmentation results, including masks and other outputs from model inference.
-- *Seaborn:* For plotting graphs and displaying results such as performance metrics, inference times, and model accuracy
+- **Seaborn:** For plotting graphs and displaying results such as performance metrics, inference times, and model accuracy
-- *CUDA:* Leveraged for accelerating model training and inference on compatible *Intel GPUs*.
+- **CUDA:** Leveraged for accelerating model training and inference on compatible *Intel GPUs*.
-- *TorchVision:* For model loading, data augmentation, and utilizing pre-trained models in *PyTorch*.
+- **TorchVision:** For model loading, data augmentation, and utilizing pre-trained models in *PyTorch*.
-- *OS (Python’s os module):* Used for organizing file paths and managing directories for storing model weights, videos, and outputs.
+- **OS (Python’s os module):** Used for organizing file paths and managing directories for storing model weights, videos, and outputs.
-- *Pathlib:* For managing directories and paths in a cleaner and more structured way.
+- **Pathlib:** For managing directories and paths in a cleaner and more structured way.

 ---

-# *What I Learned:*
+# What I Learned:

-From this experience, I have gained in-depth knowledge of leveraging *Intel Libraries, and the powerful combination of **Intel hardware acceleration* with *Hugging Face* models for optimized deep learning workflows.
+From this experience, I have gained in-depth knowledge of leveraging Intel Libraries, and the powerful combination of Intel hardware acceleration with Hugging Face models for optimized deep learning workflows.

-I learned how to manage and resolve dependency conflicts while setting up essential libraries like *torch, **wget, and **matplotlib, ensuring a robust environment for executing AI models.
-By utilizing **Intel Extension for PyTorch (IPEX), I enhanced the performance of models running on **Intel CPUs and GPUs*, accelerating training and inference tasks significantly.
+I learned how to manage and resolve dependency conflicts while setting up essential libraries like torch, wget, and matplotlib, ensuring a robust environment for executing AI models.
+By utilizing Intel Extension for PyTorch (IPEX), I enhanced the performance of models running on Intel CPUs and GPUs, accelerating training and inference tasks significantly.
 Handling deprecation warnings, such as replacing the pretrained parameter with weights in PyTorch, helped me stay updated with the latest framework updates and adapt the code to Intel-optimized workflows.

-Working with *CUDA* allowed me to leverage hardware acceleration to significantly boost the speed of model training and inference, improving both efficiency and scalability.
+Working with CUDA allowed me to leverage hardware acceleration to significantly boost the speed of model training and inference, improving both efficiency and scalability.

-I experimented with *DPT Large model by Intel, DeepLabV3 with ResNet-101 and DeepLabV3 with Mobile-NetV3 Large into the workflow for semantic segmentation, leveraging the pre-trained model from Hugging Face to efficiently segment objects in medical imaging tasks, such as **echocardiogram analysis.
-By fine-tuning the **DeepLabV3 model* on my dataset, I improved the segmentation accuracy of structures like the left ventricle.
+I experimented with DPT Large model by Intel, DeepLabV3 with ResNet-101 and DeepLabV3 with Mobile-NetV3 Large into the workflow for semantic segmentation, leveraging the pre-trained model from Hugging Face to efficiently segment objects in medical imaging tasks, such as echocardiogram analysis.
+By fine-tuning the DeepLabV3 model on my dataset, I improved the segmentation accuracy of structures like the left ventricle.
 Intel’s optimizations allowed me to significantly reduce inference time while maintaining high accuracy, further enhancing the effectiveness of the solution in real-world applications.
 | Type                      | DPT Model | DeepLabv3 ResNet101 | DeepLabv3 MobileNetV3 |
 |---------------------------|-----------|---------------------|-----------------------|
 | *Loss*                  | 0.1419    | 0.0441              | 0.053                 |